 Level 5 – Leading: With highly sophisticated capabilities and systems in place, the organization is a recognized leader in threat hunting.
 It is continually pushing the limits of threat hunting and actively sharing its knowledge and skills with the larger security community.

 There are a number of tools that threat hunting teams rely on to help them spot IoCs and other signs of possible breaches.

 - Spreadsheets: The simplest threat hunting tool is the humble spreadsheet, which many threat hunters use to help them when carrying out a stack counting exercise to manage the numbers and sort them so that outliers can easily be spotted.

-- Security monitoring tools: Conventional security products such as firewalls, antivirus software, data loss prevention systems, and network intrusion detection systems are all used by threat hunters to help reveal indicators of compromise.
+- Security monitoring tools: Defensive security products such as firewalls, EDR tools, data loss prevention systems (DLP), and network intrusion detection systems are all used by threat hunters to help reveal indicators of compromise.

 - Statistical analysis tools: These use mathematical patterns to spot anomalous behavior in data, which the threat hunter may then decide warrants further investigation.

 - Intelligence analytics tools: These tools help threat hunters visualize data with interactive charts and graphs that make it easier to spot previously hidden correlations and connections between entities, events, or data.

 - SIEM systems: Security Information and Event Management (SIEM) solutions are used by threat hunters as well as reactive security staff to make sense of the vast amounts of log data that many organizations generate and to surface suspicious activity.

 - User and entity behavior analytics tools: UEBA tools can help threat hunters spot anomalous behavior.

 - Threat intelligence resources: As well as tipping threat hunters off about new threats to look for and techniques that attackers are adopting, threat intelligence resources also give details of specific executables or malware hashes to look for and malicious IP addresses to be wary of.